openlattice/api-clients/python/docs/EdmApi.md

 # **create_association_type**
 > create_association_type(association_type)

-Creates a new AssociationType definition, if it doesn\"t exist.
+Creates a new AssociationType definition, if it doesn't exist.

 ### Example